MaartenPJ/ADS-portfolio/README.md

 I played a part in the meetings the group had.
 These include internal meetings, meetings with teachers, meetings with the problem owner and meetings with other project groups.\
 I took the lead at several times to ensure a good planning and equal division of tasks for all members of the group.

 I did research into several data science-related topics.
-A list of articles I read can be found here [insert link] \[Existing research on audio recognition and eating sounds in particular, general information on making/training/learning models]
+A list of articles I read can be found [here](https://github.com/MaartenPJ/ADS-portfolio/blob/main/Literature%20List%20Portfolio.docx).
+This list is, unfortunately, not comprehensive. \

 I performed data exploration.
 Data exploration consisted of several different actions: looking at the amount of samples, the distribution of labels among samples, listening to the individual audio fragments, creating waveforms and spectrograms of them, studying those images for patterns and/or irregularities, verifying that the samples were correctly labeled, etc. I performed several of these actions for each of the considered datasets.
 Over all datasets combined, I performed all of these actions.

-I wrote some scripts to visualise audio in several different forms (waveform, fft, (regular) spectrogram, mel spectrogram, MFCC) [link to scripts]
+I wrote some scripts to visualise audio in several different forms (waveform, fft, (regular) spectrogram, mel spectrogram, MFCC) [link to scripts](https://github.com/MaartenPJ/ADS-portfolio/blob/main/notebooks/Data%20Visualisation.ipynb)

 I wrote a significant part of the final paper and I presented (parts of) 5 presentations.
 2 external and 3 internal presentations.
 I also took part in creating most powerpoints, as we usually created those in a meeting with the whole group.\
 I got compliments on my fluency and from feedback during meetings, I think I got the information across in a comprehensible way.\